-The second issue is that the Liquid theme tightly couples your code to Shopify.
+The second issue is that the Liquid theme tightly couples your code to the Shopify ecosystem.
 You won't be able to reuse the code if you want to move to a different system.
-It inhibits companies from evolving because it makes e-commerce platforms the sole arbiter of success.
+It inhibits companies from evolving because it makes e-commerce platforms the sole judge of success.
 When businesses must change the platform, they are forced to discard the entire system.
-Thousands of hours and hundreds of thousands of dollars may be lost as a result.
+As a result, thousands of hours and dollars may be lost.

-What about headless?
+What about headless commerce?
 The headless technique decouples the frontend from the backend, allowing you to interact with third-party services and obtain data via API.
-The main advantage of headless is that the front end may not be aware of the e-commerce platform it uses.
+The main advantage of headless commerce is that the front end may not be aware of the e-commerce platform it uses.
 As a result, you can develop and integrate whatever you want and connect all the services you require.

 Another issue is server-side rendering.
 Because Shopify Storefront API has IP-based limits, it's simple to render whatever you want on the client's side, but e-commerce sites should render pages on the server so that Google can index them correctly.
 However, JAMStack tools such as Next.js or Gatsby effectively address this issue.

 Finally, the last significant issue is Shopify Apps.
 We can't use the part of the ecosystem that utilizes themes if we don't use a Shopify Theme.
-It's not even a problem but rather a design feature; if we want to be self-sufficient and utilize a headless system, we should expect not to use features that increase coupling.
+Again, it's not a problem but a design feature; if we want to be self-sufficient and utilize a headless commerce system, we should expect not to use features that increase coupling.
 Instead, we may create any connection with any third-party system that provides API.

 When comparing these two methods, we notice that both have their drawbacks.
 The most significant distinction is that, in the headless variation, the problems are conquerable at the cost of development resources.
-Still, there is no way to address fundamental issues in the themed variant.
-So let's describe how the new Hydrogen by Shopify addresses that problems.
+Still, the themed variant has no way to address fundamental issues.
+So let's describe how the new Hydrogen app by Shopify addresses those problems.

 Shopify Hydrogen and Oxygen

-Hydrogen is a framework that combines React Server Components, streaming server-side rendering with suspense, and intelligent caching settings.
-It's the quick framework for developers and customers when coupled with the Storefront API globally accessible across all Shopify stores, Shopify-optimized commerce components, and a Vite-powered development environment.
+Hydrogen is a Shopify framework that combines React Server Components, streaming server-side rendering with suspense, and intelligent caching settings.
+It's the quick framework for developers and customers when coupled with Shopify's Storefront API, globally accessible across all Shopify stores, Shopify-optimized commerce components, and a Vite-powered development environment.
 Additionally, Oxygen is a global hosting solution for Hydrogen storefronts.

 Shopify Oxygen hosting